koeri-ch/mppc-characterization/README.md

 # mppc-characterization
-A few python scripts to help with the MPPC characterization.
+A few python scripts to help with the MPPC's characterization measurements.

 ## eventDisplay.py
 Loads the waveform information from a file and plots it using matplotlib.
 Usage: